-So what I’m going to do is give you a full bug out bag list of all the things you can or should include, leaving it up to you to decide which ones make the cut and which ones don’t.
+What I’m going to do in this article is give you a full bug out bag list of all the things you can or should include, leaving you to decide which ones make the cut and which ones don’t.

-Here’s your first tip: stay away from pre-packed BOBs!
+Here’s your first tip: stay away from pre-packed bags available online or in stores!
 They are too expensive and miss important items, such as medication, pet care items, and so on.
 You’ll also end up with a backpack that won’t fit you comfortably (buy your backpack separately).

-Click any category below to jump to the part of the article that most interests you:
+Click any link below to jump to the list of items in that category:

 Not everything on the List is Mandatory…